pqvst/hello/_posts/2018-10-29-ultimate-tokyo-fun.md

   - /tokyofood/
 ---

 There are lots of areas and places to explore in Tokyo.
-Whether your looking for shopping, good views, or retro arcade games you can find whatever you're interested in.
+Whether you're looking for shopping, good views, or retro arcade games you can find whatever you're interested in.
 Here is a collection of some of my favorite spots to visit when I'm in Tokyo.
 Most of these places are actually free so there is plenty to do even if you have a tight budget.

 ## Areas to Explore:
 - Shibuya-Harajuku-Omotesando